RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 2. A variant of the general strategy where the database migration is streamlined.
 The relevant OTRS database tables are exported, transformed, and then imported into the OTOBO database.
-This ETL-like migration is recommended when the source database should not be impaired by the migration, or when access to the source database is slow.
+This ETL-like migration is recommended when the source database mustn't have to suffer increased load or when access to the source database is a bottleneck.

-3. Migration from an Oracle source database to an Oracle target database.
-In this case the variant 2. is required.
+3. Migration from an Oracle based OTRS 6 installation to Oracle based OTOBO installation This use case is not supported by the general strategy.
+This means that a variant of the streamlined strategy must be used.

-The strategies 1. and 2. work for both Docker-based and for native installations.
+All strategies work for both Docker-based and for native installations.
-For Docker-based installations some peculiarities have to be considered.
+But for Docker-based installations some peculiarities have to be considered.

 .. note::

-It is also feasible to clone the OTRS databe to the OTOBO database server.
+It is also feasible to clone the OTRS datase to the OTOBO database server before the actual migration.
 This can speed up the generic migration.

 Migration Requirements
 ----------------------